-The economic environment in the province of Newfoundland and Labrador remains positive and is expected to have one of the highest growth rates amongst Canadian provinces in 2023.
-Overall, the Association was fortunate to have a steady flow of graduates becoming members in the Association, as well as members transferring to the province this year, while admissions outpaced retirements in fiscal 2022-23, our aging demographics impacted the 2023-24 renewal cycle with retirements keeping pace with new admissions resulting in a flat membership base.
-Members in our regular membership category increased by one year over year, while affiliate members remained unchanged.
+The economic environment in the province of Newfoundland and Labrador remains positive and is expected to have one of the highest growth rates amongst Canadian provinces in 2024.
+Overall, the Association was fortunate to have a steady flow of graduates becoming members in the Association, as well as members transferring to the province this year.
+Admissions outpaced retirements in fiscal 2023-24 and that trend continued through the 2024-25 renewal cycle resulting in an increase of 26 regular members year over year, affiliate members increased by nine and retirements increased by 19.

-We continue to see a strong market for CPAs in the province as evident from job opportunities posted on our website.
-In 2022-23 there were 51 job postings down from 64 in the prior year but still up by 23 from 2020-21.
+We continue to see a strong market for CPAs in the province as evident from job opportunities posted on our website and the regular touch points from employers seeking CPAs.
+In 2023-24 there were 43 job postings down from 51 in the prior year.

-To meet the demand for CPA's and to provide more flexibility for students and employers, the profession provides two opportunities to write the Common Final Examination - in September and May.
-This year we were delighted to welcome 43 new graduates to the profession.
+To meet the demand for CPA's and to provide more flexibility for students and employers, the profession is providing two opportunities to write the Common Final Examination - in September and May.
+This year we were delighted to welcome 41 new graduates to the profession.